 For example, Dr. Ofri relates an incident when she was still a medical student working in the hospital and came across the term “expired” to refer to a patient who had died.
 She had never heard the word used this way.
 Then years later, when she was an attending physician, she was confused when an intern from a southern state reported to her that a patient had passed during the previous night.
 Passed what?, she thought.
 In some areas of our country, “passed” is commonly used to mean someone has died, but Dr. Ofri had never heard this.

 Dr. Ofri discusses the placebo effect of medicines and treatments, and how expectations affect response to treatment.
-(The placebo effect is a change in someone’s health from a treatment that contains no active medical substance, or basically doing nothing.
+(The placebo effect means responding to a treatment that contains no active medical substance.
 Interestingly, placebo treatments “work”.)

 She details the many reasons patients have difficulty adhering to doctors’ recommended treatment plans, such as cost, inconvenience, distance, and other factors unrelated to not understanding the seriousness of their condition, as one might suppose.